So, currently, this Substack is

-Hey there!
-I’m Abby.
-I’m an award-winning author, community arts producer, and queer Br-Irish Grimsbearian loss mum and goalkeeper.
-As a novelist, I’m best known for Golden Boy —"a grippingly innovative" coming-of-age story with a "radical non-binary, pro-intersex message" (Hida Viloria, Autostraddle).
+Abby is an award-winning author, and goalkeeper, best known for Golden Boy —"a grippingly innovative" coming-of-age story with a "radical non-binary, pro-intersex message" (Hida Viloria, Autostraddle).

-Golden Boy is published in 9 languages and recipient of numerous accolades, including the American Library Association Alex Award, Best LGBT Debut LAMBDA Finalist, Booklist Top 10 First Novel, and School Library Journal Best Book.
-Film Rights were sold to Duck Soup/BBC Films in 2017, but lapsed in 2024.
-Foreword Reviews gave my follow-up Dead Girls 5 stars, calling it "a heart stopping horror novel and a frightening coming-of-age story".
-It was Brad Listi’s Book of the Month pick for The Nervous Breakdown.
-GQ dubbed my debut novel Flick a "cult classic".
+Golden Boy published in 9 languages, and is recipient of an American Library Association Alex Award, a Best LGBT Debut LAMBDA Finalist, Booklist Top 10 First Novel, and School Library Journal Best Book.
+A feature adaptation was developed by Duck Soup/BBC Films 2017-2024.
+Follow-up Dead Girls, a Brad Listi Book of the Month pick for The Nervous Breakdown, is a 5-star "heart stopping horror" (Foreword Reviews).
+My debut Flick is considered a "cult classic" (GQ).

-After a writing hiatus due to baby loss, I received Arts Council England x British National Lottery funding in 2024 to construct a novel (documented in my first posts on Substack), which found a home with Abi Fellows at DHH Literary in summer 2025.
-I am currently working with Abi to submit several literary projects to editors, while developing Dead Girls for TV.
-In autumn 2025, my writing will appear in forthcoming issues of Ache and Art & Type magazines.
+After a career hiatus due to baby loss, Abby received Arts Council England x British National Lottery funding to write a novel (documented on Substack), which found a home with Abi Fellows at DHH Literary in summer 2025.

-In my downtime, I play football for Judas F.C., get silly little coffees, play Scrabble with friends, take walks, crochet, worry about making rent, and love my kids more than anything in the world.
-My character is kind, tender, and when you get to know me, quite funny.
-If I were on C4’s The Dog House (as a dog, obviously), they’d say, “she’s had a really hard time, but she’s got so much love to give.”
+I’m queer, British-Irish, and Grimsbearian.
+I play football and scrabble, crochet, build community, get coffee, love my friends & family, and worry about making rent.
+I’m kind, tender, and quite funny.
+If I were on C4’s The Dog House (as a dog), they’d say, “she’s had a really hard time, but she’s got so much love to give.”
 I’d love to know what dog breed you think I would be, after having read all the way down this page, because I’m umming and ahhing about it.
 Let me know, perhaps in a comment on a post.

 Read more about my novels here.